ljufa/rsplayer/docs/multiroom_architecture.md

 - `MonoClock` (process-wide monotonic µs; defined in `playback::rsp::tee` because both the playback thread and the sync crate must share a single epoch per process).
 - At session start the leader computes `epoch` = the moment frame 0 reaches its own DAC.
 Every chunk then carries `play_at = epoch + first_frame / rate`. `first_frame` is counted **on the playback thread**, so a chunk dropped anywhere downstream shifts nothing — followers hear a gap, never a permanent offset.
-- The leader delays its own output by the sync buffer: `AlsaOutput::prefill_silence_ms` pushes silence through the normal writer path (so resampler/EQ state stays consistent), and `epoch` is then *measured* as `now + playback_lag` rather than assumed.
+- The leader delays its own output by the sync buffer: `AudioOutput::prefill_silence_ms` pushes silence through the normal writer path (so resampler/EQ state stays consistent), and `epoch` is then *measured* as `now + playback_lag` rather than assumed.

 ### Clock sync (`clock.rs`)